Börneplatzsynagoge

 Are there guided tours?

-Check the official website for information on guided tours, which can provide deeper insights into the synagogue’s history and significance.
+Check the official website for information on guided tours, as these may provide a richer understanding of the synagogue and its history.

 What’s the best time to visit?